 Several Dove ballets have found their definitive interpretations in performances by the Ailey company, including Night Shade (1982) Bad Blood(1984), Vespers (1986), and Episodes (1987).
 Dove’s Red Angels (1994) was a hit of the City Ballet’s Diamond Project and a companion piece Twilight (1994) was his final project.
 Mr. Dove's work was the subject of ''Dance in America: Two by Dove,'' an Emmy Award-winning 1995 show in the ''Great Performances'' series.
 Dove died on June 11, 1996.
 His choreography was marked by its relentless speed, violent force, and daring eroticism.

 Anaïs Duplan is a trans* poet, curator, and artist.
 He studied literature and anthropology at Bennington, receiving a B.A. in 2014.
 He has an M.F.A. in Poetry from the Iowa Writers’ Workshop.

-Duplan is the author of a full-length poetry collection, Take This Stallion and a chapbook, Mount Carmel and the Blood of Parnassus, and a collection of essays, Blackspace: On the Poetics of an Afrofuture.
+Duplan is the author of two books of poetry, Take This Stallion and I Need Music, a chapbook, Mount Carmel and the Blood of Parnassus, and a collection of essays, Blackspace: On the Poetics of an Afrofuture.

 His poems and essays have been published by Hyperallergic, PBS News Hour, the Academy of American Poets, and the Poetry Society of America.
 His writing has appeared in Ploughshares, The Paris Review, Complex Magazine, THUMP, Los Angeles Review of Books and MICE Magazine.

 Remica Bingham-Risher, a native of Phoenix, Arizona, is an alumna of Old Dominion University and Bennington College.
 She is a Cave Canem fellow and Affrilachian Poet.
 Among other journals, her work has been published in the New York Times, the Writer’s Chronicle, New Letters, Callaloo and Essence.
 She is the author of Conversion (Lotus, 2006) winner of the Naomi Long Madgett Poetry Award, What We Ask of Flesh (Etruscan, 2013) shortlisted for the Hurston/Wright Award and Starlight & Error (Diode, 2017) winner of the Diode Editions Book Award.
 She is the Director of Quality Enhancement Plan Initiatives at Old Dominion University and resides in Norfolk, VA with her husband and children.